ridoy124r/ridoy124r/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i am single

-- About Me
+About Me

 Hi, I’m a passionate web developer who loves building clean, user-friendly digital experiences.
-My current tech stack includes HTML, CSS, JavaScript, and React.js, and I enjoy turning ideas into functional interfaces that people actually enjoy using.
+On the front end, I work with HTML, CSS, JavaScript, and React.js.
+On the backend, I use Node.js, Express, Prisma ORM, and PostgreSQL, which helps me create full-stack applications with solid structure and smooth functionality.

-I’m always excited to learn and grow, which is why I’ve recently started diving into Shopify development.
-Exploring new technologies helps me expand my skill set and stay up to date in the fast-moving world of web development.
-I genuinely love learning new things, improving my craft, and challenging myself with fresh problems to solve.
+I’m always looking to grow as a developer, and recently I’ve started learning Shopify development to expand my skill set even further.
+I enjoy exploring new technologies, staying updated in the fast-moving tech world, and challenging myself with new problems.

-At the end of the day, I’m someone who enjoys creating, experimenting, and constantly leveling up as a developer.
+At my core, I’m someone who loves learning, experimenting, and turning ideas into real, functional projects.

 ## 🌐 Socials: